Last updated on August 10, 2022

 How the MTG Arena XP System Works

-As the system stands now, you complete daily and weekly quests and win games to earn varying amounts of XP.
+You complete daily and weekly quests and win games to earn varying amounts of XP.
 Aside from the ICR (individual card rewards) and gold rewards that these quests provide, you earn a Mastery level and get the corresponding reward for that level for every 1,000 XP you gain.
+Additional rewards are available for players who have purchased a Mastery Pass.

 Is the MTG Arena Mastery Pass Worth It?

 When it comes to getting the Mastery Pass for 3,400 gems, there are a few things to consider.
-The rewards also change slightly with each new set’s Mastery Track, but we’ve done the calculations for you over here so you don’t need to worry about it.
+The rewards also change slightly with each new set's Mastery Track.
+We've done the calculations for you to simplify your purchase decision and get back to drafting pack one, pick one, building your deck on Arena or choosing to mulligan or keep.

 Daily and Weekly Rewards

-You can get up to 750 gold, 250 XP, and 6 ICRs through the “Daily Win Rewards” by winning 15 Standard Play, ranked modes, or event matches if you’re an ambitious player who’s committed to playing a couple of hours every day.
-You’ll get daily quests for either 500 or 750 gold (randomly chosen) and you’re able to re-pick one of the quests with the hopes of getting a better one if it doesn’t suit you.
+If you’re an ambitious player who’s committed to playing a couple of hours every day, you can get up to 750 gold, 250 XP, and 6 ICRs through the “Daily Win Rewards” by winning 15 Standard Play, ranked modes, or nearly any match that is not a Direct Challenge or against a bot.
+You’ll get randomly chosen daily quests for either 500 or 750 gold and you’re able to re-pick one of the quests with the hopes of getting a better one if it doesn’t suit you.

 One new daily quest is added every day, up to a maximum of three at a time.
+A few solutions can help you if the daily quests ever fail to show.
 These quests center around a variety of different themes such as killing a certain number of opposing creatures or casting spells of a specific color.

 Other Ways to Get Rewards

-If you still want to get more out of the game rewards, you can keep track of the events calendar on the official website to make sure you don’t miss out on any opportunity to participate in release events, themed formats, and various other formats that get introduced every once in a while.
+If you still want to get more out of each win look to our events calendar for opportunities to participate in release events, themed formats, and various other formats that get introduced every once in a while.

 There are also some freebies and XP you can get by using promo codes.
 Finally, don’t forget about the hidden vault inside MTGA that rewards you with wildcards for collecting extra copies of cards that you already have.

-Compared to some other games, MTGA provides a lot of cards for players to build decks and, if you’re committed, you can easily build a competitive deck without paying a dime.
+Compared to some other games, MTGA provides a lot of cards for players to build decks.
+If you’re committed, you can easily build a competitive deck (our Arena Tutor will make it even easier) without paying a dime or buying the welcome bundle.

 Follow Draftsim for awesome articles and set updates: